Complaints procedures

 STAGE ONE – Internal informal resolution

-7. If the complaint is not resolved in the timescale in f) above, the Complaints Handler will advise the complainant/s in writing that the complaint will, within 5 working days, become formal and that, when it does, the Mediator cannot continue with any Mediation (if it is still ongoing) and the Other Party will be informed that there has been a complaint although the Other Party will not be entitled to know any details of the complaint.
-The Mediator must, if not already done so, respond to the complainant in writing with a full response to the complainant’s complaint.
+- If the Complaint is not resolved, the Complainant/s will be advised in writing that the Mediator cannot continue with any MIAM process or Mediation (if it is still ongoing) and the Other Party, if they have attended or are scheduled to attend a MIAM, will be informed that there has been a complaint (although the Other Party will not be entitled to know any details of the complaint) and the Mediator cannot continue with the Mediation.
+Other options, including the case being transferred to another mediator at Mediation First, may be explored.

 STAGE TWO - Referral to FMSB